ManarOmar/DSND-Capstone-data-analysis-with-spark/README.md

 The f1 score on train dataset is 92%, and on test dataset is 80%, but with tuning the hyperparameters the best model gives us 87% on test dataset, so I used it on validation dataset and the f1 score is 81% .

+## Files

+* Sparkify.ipynb: it is a python 3 notebook which contains the data analysis of medium datasetand machine learning techniques to build the best model.

 ## Conclusion

 ### Reflection